How to Run a Shareholder Meeting

 During the meeting, any number of topics can be discussed.
 It is imperative that, at the very least, the election of the Board of Directors is accomplished.

 There are many other items that can be included on the agenda for an annual shareholder meeting.
 The election of officers can be submitted by the Directors at shareholders’ meetings.
+The appointment of a corporate attorney and/or accountant is also a typical agenda item.

 Dividend distribution can be debated, but dividends must be proposed by the Board of Directors and then approved by the shareholders.
 You can also discuss capital improvements and debt obligations.

-Part of a Delaware corporation’s internal formalities include keeping minutes at shareholder meetings.
+Part of a Delaware corporation’s internal formalities includes keeping minutes at shareholder meetings.
 These minutes are not provided to the Delaware Division of Corporations and are not part of the public record.
 They’re typically kept on file internally within the Corporate Kit.
 Whenever a meeting is held, written minutes are created documenting the actions taken at the meeting.

 There are certain things written minutes should include at a minimum: